scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Dependencies
 ++++++++++++
 When an experiment is started Sacred uses Python inspection to detect imported packages and determines their version-numbers.
-This detection, will catch all dependencies that are imported from the main file before the experiment was started.
+This detection will catch all dependencies that are imported from the main file before the experiment was started.
 This might miss certain nested imports, but further dependencies can easily be added manually

 To ensure that it features a simple integrated version control system that guarantees that for each run all the required files are stored in the same database.